 Step Two: Talk to Colleagues Who Work with the Student

-Check-in with other teachers who work directly with the student to see if anyone else is noticing a pattern of difficulty.
-You may be able to adjust your teaching style for that individual if it seems to be something about the instructional approach rather than the material being taught.
+It may be that you may be able to adjust your teaching style for that individual if it seems to be something about the instructional approach rather than the material being taught.

 Talk to your student’s parents about the possibility of an outside evaluation, or IEE.
 Evaluations can help identify whether a specific disability is impacting performance in school and if so what accommodations are needed under IDEA.
 Depending on the district or school, independent evaluations are usually done at the cost of the family (although the parent may request one per the school), so make sure to have multiple resources available for them.
 Some independent testing organizations, especially those associated with universities, use a sliding scale based on income.
 That might be a needed option for some families.